-In addition to specific course requirements, applicants seeking admission to the alternative 5th year programs must:
+In addition to specific course requirements, applicants seeking admission to the alternative $5^{th}$ year programs must:

 - 1. Be admitted to Teacher Education.
 Admission to Teacher Education requires the applicant to: - a.
 Complete all undergraduate deficiencies. - b.
-Pass all parts of the Praxis Core Examination. - c.
 Pass the Praxis II tests in the appropriate area. - 2.
 Complete all undergraduate deficiencies. - 3.
 Present transcript(s) showing a baccalaureate degree grade point average of 2.50 or better (4.00 system). - 4.
-Purchase Live-Text by Watermark. - 5.
-Undergo the required fingerprint/background check. - 6.
-Take and pass the Praxis Core Examination.
+Undergo the required fingerprint/background check.

-- 1. Complete the prescribed courses listed in the approved program of study. - 2.
-Obtain an overall GPA of 3.00 based on a 4.00 system for Class A Programs. - Obtain an overall GPA of 3.25 based on a 4.00 system for Alternative Class A 5th Year Programs. - 4.
+- 1. Complete the prescribed courses listed in the approved program of study. - Obtain an overall GPA of 2.50 based on a 4.00 system for Class A Programs. - 3.
+Obtain an overall GPA of 3.25 based on a 4.00 system for Alternative Class A 5th Year Programs. - 4.
 Make application for certification through the Teacher Education and Certification Office. - Pass a written comprehensive examination that covers the content of the program (Traditional) OR pass the Praxis II Content Examination (Alt.
-A only).
+A only). - 6.
+Pass edTPA in appropriate area.